gomezabajo/gomezabajo.github.io/content/publication/automated-generation-and-correction-of-diagram-based-exercises-for-moodle/index.md

   - Pablo Gómez-Abajo
   - Esther Guerra
   - Juan de Lara
+publication: In *Computer Applications in Engineering Education (Wiley)*
 abstract: One of the most time-consuming task for teachers is creating and correcting exercises to evaluate students.
 This is normally performed by hand, which incurs high time costs and is error-prone.
 A way to alleviate this